CodingCatDev/codingcat.dev/tests/data/markdown/posts/cloudinary-in-jamstacks-using-webp.md

 ---
-title: 'Cloudinary in JAMStacks using Webp'
+title: "Cloudinary in JAMStacks using Webp"
-date: '2019-07-31'
+date: "2019-07-31"
 ---

 # Cloudinary and Jamstacks